pkmn/engine/docs/DESIGN.md

   - running from battle
   - experience
-- the game's **data** was created organically and as a result is **laid out haphazardly** instead of in terms of what is most efficient
+- the game's **data** was created organically and as a result is **laid out haphazardly** instead of in terms of what's most efficient

-By streamlining the existing code and updating it for a modern instruction set it is possible to both reduce complexity and increase performance.
+By streamlining the existing code and updating it for a modern instruction set it's possible to both reduce complexity and increase performance.

 ## Pokémon Showdown!